 When it comes to supporting families, the Company has played an important role for more than 40 years in keeping families together when their children are sick.
 McDonald's is the charity's Founding Mission Partner.
-RMHC keeps families together, near the care they need, through more than 364 Ronald McDonald Houses, 227 Ronald McDonald Family Rooms, and 49 Ronald McDonald Care Mobiles in more than 64 countries and regions around the world.
-In 2016 alone, RMHC provided care and resources to more than 5.5 million children and families.
+RMHC keeps families together, near the care they need, through more than 365 Ronald McDonald Houses, 241 Ronald McDonald Family Rooms, and 50 Ronald McDonald Care Mobiles in about 64 countries and regions around the world.
+RMHC provides care and resources to millions of children and families each year and saved families over \$880M in meal/lodging expenses in 2017 alone.